Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 This is in contrast to traditional opportunity or account-based forecasting, where revenue is derived from set contract values for a product or service over a defined period.
 With consumption-based forecasting, revenue realization depends on tracking actual customer usage over time.

 As more businesses shift towards flexible consumption pricing models, mastering this type of forecasting has become critical for sales planning, resource allocation, and maintaining predictable revenue streams.
-Accurate usage-based forecasting enables companies to align production capacity, budgets, and growth strategies to dynamic customer behaviors.
+Accurate consumption-based forecasting enables companies to align production capacity, budgets, and growth strategies to dynamic customer behaviors.

 The Importance of Accurate Consumption Forecasting